 Supply chain price increases - CEQ experienced an increase in supply chain costs during the year.
 The inflationary costs associated with trucking, rail and air-freight were experienced in the supply chain.
-A reduction in demand from previous years aided in curbing actual costs incurred, however, on a turnover rate CEQ absorbed these costs within its business with the effect dampening margins.
+CEQ experienced a volume increase in the financial year.
+This increase aided in curbing actual costs incurred, however, on a turnover rate CEQ absorbed these costs within its business with the effect dampening margins.

 Labour costs, retention and attraction - Retention and attraction of employees to CEQ business remains a threat to sustainability.
-CEQ has put in a place a number of initiatives to aid in both retention and attraction of skilled staff in the retail sector, for example an employee assistance scheme.
+CEQ has put in a place a number of initiatives to aid in both retention and attraction of skilled team members in the retail sector, for example an employee assistance scheme.
 Additionally, CEQ provides internal training to grow existing employees into highly skilled workers.
 This discussed further in Workforce planning and profile.

-Manufacturer price increases - During 2021-22 CEQ was not immune to manufacturer price increases.
-The Board in understanding of rising costs of living held manufacturer increases on key lines thereby offering them at lower margins.
-Continued price increases from manufacturers are a threat to sustainability as goods procured (COGS) account for 72% of expenditures.
+Manufacturer price increases - During 2022-23 CEQ was not immune to manufacturer price increases.
+The Board in understanding of rising costs of living held back manufacturer increases on key lines thereby offering them at lower margins to our customers.
+Continued price increases from manufacturers are a threat to sustainability as goods procured (COGS) account for 88% of expenditure on goods and services.

-Resetting to a pre-COVID-19 environment -

-2021-22 saw CEQ bed down many new practices from enhanced use of technology (to increase efficiency) to the provision of contactless collection of groceries.
-CEQ will need to continue to innovate in periods of disruption to remain sustainable.
+Resetting to a pre-COVID-19 environment - 2022-23 saw CEQ lever off many new practices from enhanced use of technology (to increase efficiency) to the provision of contactless collection of groceries.
+Further innovations are programmed for 2023-24 with CEQ trialling an online store (e-market) with a view towards a wider distribution.
+CEQ continues to innovate in periods of disruption, thus remaining sustainable.